Richardhongyu/rfl_empirical_tools/rq2_figure7/README.md

 Among the drivers, 1) gpio/sem/ can be found in the rust-for-linux repo; 2)nblk/binder drivers are sent the lore.kernel.org; 3) e1000 and nvme/ are in https://github.com/fujita/rust-e1000/ and https://github.com/metaspace/linux/tree/rnvme.

 We have all the data and log in the mechine.
 You can check by using ssh to connect our mechina environemnt.
-The details is listed in the `Artifact Location` section section of the ATC AE system.
+The details is listed in the `Artifact Location` section of the ATC AE system.

 The format of `data.txt` stored in `data` is `rust/c`, first 3 columns are `text`, `data`, `bss` respectively.
 The next two columns are both `debug section`.